On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical fluxes of ideal MHD equations

-Knowing that the HLL scheme is given based on the two-wave and one-state approximation, we come to the more accurate HLLC scheme that is based on a three-wave two-state assumption \cite{Toro1994}, i.e., two fast-moving nonlinear waves and one linear middle wave (entropy wave).
+Knowing that the HLL scheme is based on the two-wave and one-state approximation, we arrive at the more accurate HLLC scheme, which is based on a three-wave, two-state assumption \cite{Toro1994}, i.e., two fast-moving nonlinear waves and one linear middle wave (entropy wave).
 The general form of the HLLC scheme reads